Iqbolshoh/php-database-manager/README.md

   - **$condition:** An optional SQL condition (e.g., `WHERE id = 1`).
 - **Returns:** The result of the query execution.
 - **Details:**
-  - Constructs and executes a `DELETE` query.
+  - Constructs and executes a `DELETE` query to remove data from the table.
+  - If no condition is provided, all rows in the table will be deleted (use cautiously).

 ### [hashPassword($password)](#hashpassword)